pydanny/daniel-blog-fasthtml/posts/2024/2024-12-takedown-notes.md

 ## Stance

-* Inline like kendo stance, legs mnot too wide
+* Inline like kendo stance, legs not too wide
-* Lower like a coiled spring
+* Not a high stance, lower like a coiled spring
 * lead hand waist-height with palm up, back hand shoulder height
-- Keep elbows in
+* Keep elbows in
 * Move in shuffles, including pivots
 * Not dissimilar to wrestling stance and move